Don’t have time to read the whole guide right now?

-27. Show social media synergy with gaming influencers
+27. Show social media synergy with game influencers

-To use a buzzword, it is essential to be ‘synergistic’ with the influencer.
+To use a buzzword, it is essential to be ‘synergistic’ with the game influencer.

 By that, we mean that you need to show them some love and react to anything they do or say about your game.